How the air cargo industry is navigating a new course

 There’s no denying the effect the global pandemic has had on the airline industry, with most news focussing on the bleak prospects for passenger travel.
 But what about the future of airfreight?
 How is COVID-19 impacting air cargo capacity, and what can shippers and consignees expect while the industry tries to recover?

 In the last 20 years, there’s been a number of incidents that affected the global airfreight market, including 9/11 in 2001 and Iceland’s volcanic eruption in 2010.
 Both events caused the grounding of planes and cargo carriers with durations of no more than a week, but the recovery was at least a two-year affair.

 So, for businesses that are part of a global or national supply chain, seeing images of planes and cargo carriers grounded and parked up indefinitely as a result of COVID-19, can only be a cause of great uncertainty.

-Recently Toll’s Head of Global Airfreight and Senior Vice President of Toll Global Forwarding, William Sim, spoke with Lufthansa Cargo’s Vice President Asia Pacific, JFlorian Pfaff, for Toll’s Future Logistics Airfreight Outlook Webinar.
+Recently Toll Global Forwarding's Head of Global Airfreight and Senior Vice President for North Asia, William Sim, spoke with Lufthansa Cargo’s Vice President Asia Pacific, J. Florian Pfaff, for Toll’s Future Logistics Airfreight Outlook Webinar.
 Below is a summary of the topics which centred around the impact COVID-19 is having on airfreight customers, costs and carriers.